astrivant/polyad/docs/proposals/rotations.md

 | Forward depth first | `R` → `A` → `A1` → `A2` → `B` → `B1` |
 | Reverse depth first | `A1` → `A2` → `A` → `B1` → `B` → `R` |

-Reverse breadth first reverses the forward depth levels; it is not a global reverse of a depth-first walk.
-In an uneven tree, a shallow leaf can therefore share a later wave with an internal boundary.
+Reverse breadth first reverses the forward depth levels.
+In an uneven tree, a shallow leaf can share a later wave with an internal boundary.
 Dependency waves use topological levels instead of shortest-path distance, so a longer dependency path cannot be skipped by a shortcut edge.